DvdDuarte/DvdDuarte/README.md

 <!-- ### Hi there 👋 -->

 # About me
-I´m a student @ University of Minho, currently getting my degree in Software engineering.
+I´m a student [@University of Minho](https://www.uminho.pt/PT), currently getting my degree in Software Engineering.
 I have a big passion for GameDev and Cyber Security.

 ## Index